When should I replace my car tyres?

 How to check the tread depth:

-Checking the tread depth is much easier than you might expect and there are a number of ways you can do this;
+Checking the tread depth is much easier than you might expect and there are several ways you can do this.

 20p test: The 20p test is simply taking a 20 pence piece and standing it up in the grooves of the tyre, if the out band of the coin can be seen then the tread is too low.